 Studies support the use of this vitamin for improving depressive symptoms in individuals who are deficient in B12.

 When presented as one group, B vitamins are available as B-complex vitamins.
-Many people use this to reduce fatigue and improve mood with some studies suggesting that it can lift the spirits and enhance cognitive functioning.
+Many people use this to reduce fatigue and improve mood.
+Some studies show that it lifts the spirits and enhances cognitive functioning.

 The same has also been studied to improve depression or anxiety symptoms.
-However, given that B vitamins are an entire group and not one ingredient on its own, it is important to determine dose varying on age, nutrient demand, overall health, and gender.
+However, given that B vitamins are an entire group, it is important to determine the dose varying on age, nutrient demand, overall health, and gender.

 And the opposite holds true if you can overcome the debilitating symptoms of stress, fatigue, and depression.

-And while Rhodiola Rosea, unlike our other mentioned nootropics, doesn’t have anything to do with dopamine directly, it is able to fortify the central nervous system to fatigue induced by all kinds of stressors that can stifle your creativity, mental clarity, and motivation.
+Rhodiola Rosea doesn’t have anything to do with dopamine directly.
+However, it is able to fortify the central nervous system to fatigue induced by all kinds of stressors.

-Classified an adaptogen, Rhodiola Rosea is able to help the body adapt to stress when consumed.
-Like other adaptogens, Rhodiola can counteract the harmful effects of stress whether it is physical, chemical or biological in nature.
+Classified as an adaptogen, Rhodiola Rosea is able to help the body adapt to stress when consumed.
+Rhodiola can counteract the harmful effects of stress whether it is physical, chemical or biological in nature.
 In doing so, it allows the body’s physiological functions to remain normal while improving others it targets.
-So, as a point of reference, when it regulates cortisol, also known as the stress hormone, it can improve motivation levels simultaneously.

-The active compounds that lend Rhodiola its potency include rosavins and salidrosides which cause a mild stress response allowing the mind and body to become more mentally and physically resilient.
-It can help improve mood by influencing serotonin and norepinephrine levels in the brain and feel-good opioids like beta-endorphins.
+The active compounds in Rhodiola are rosavins and salidrosides.
+They cause a mild stress response allowing the mind and body to become more mentally and physically resilient.
+They also help to improve mood by influencing serotonin and norepinephrine levels in the brain and feel-good opioids like beta-endorphins.

-In addition to its anxiolytic properties, Rhodiola also possesses nootropic benefits by offering neuroprotection, improving cognition, and enhancing memory and learning.
-In terms of neurogenesis, Rhodiola helps repair and grow new neurons.
-Its active compounds activate ATP synthesis and re-synthesis while salidrosides shield neurons from oxidative-induced cell death.
+Rhodiola also possesses nootropic benefits by offering neuroprotection, improving cognition, and enhancing memory and learning.
+In addition, Rhodiola helps repair and grow new neurons.
+Its active compounds activate ATP synthesis and re-synthesis.
+Also, salidrosides shield neurons from oxidative-induced cell death.

 Best Motivation Pills

-Nootropics that boost dopamine production are the way to go when you want to look for ways to boost motivation in a safe and non-synthetic manner.
-These will provide you with dopaminergic and metabolic pathways in a more natural way minus any of the side effects, or addictive tendencies associated with other products.
+Nootropics that boost dopamine production are the way to go when you want to look for ways to boost motivation in a safe manner.
+They will provide you with dopaminergic and metabolic pathways in a more natural way.

-That’s how you will get multiple benefits and great user experience.
+That’s how you will get multiple benefits and a great user experience.

-There are a few great nootropics for motivation on the market that contain all (and even more) of the mentioned nootropics for improving motivation.
-What’s great is that those supplements contain also other great nootropic compounds that can enhance your energy, focus, attention, and have a positive impact on cognition and brain health.
+There are a few great nootropics for motivation on the market that contain the mentioned nootropics for improving motivation.
+They enhance energy, focus, attention, and have a positive impact on cognition and brain health.